phalcon/documentation/docs/api/phalcon_http.md

 ```

 Deletes a cookie by its name
-This method does not removes cookies from the _COOKIE superglobal
+This method does not remove cookies from the _COOKIE super-global

 #### `get()` { #httpresponsecookies-get }